Fateh-110: Zolfaghar

-The Zolfaghar is an Iranian tactical ballistic missile believed to be based in the Fateh-110 family and the first ballistic missile of any sort openly used by Iran in a foreign conflict.
-Unlike the other members of the Fateh-110 family, which are often described as quasi-ballistic missiles, the Zolfaghar flies a true ballistic trajectory.
-The missile's claimed range of 700 km is considered largely true based on the 2017 Deir ez-Zor missile strike; this apparently results from replacing the metal body of the Fateh-110 with composite, saving substantial weight.
+The Zolfaghar is an Iranian tactical ballistic missile believed to be based on the Fateh-110 family and the first ballistic missile of any sort openly used by Iran in a foreign conflict.
+The missile's claimed range of 700km is considered largely true based on the 2017 Deir ez-Zor missile strike; this apparently results from replacing the metal body of the Fateh-110 with composite, saving substantial weight.
 However, doubts have been raised about its reliability and accuracy, and Jane's assesses that the Zolfaghar's performance is poor.

-The Zolfaghar (and possibly other members of the Fateh-110 family) are believed to use commercial GNSS systems to improve accuracy.
-Zolfaghar serial numbers may begin "ZB–".
+The Zolfaghar (and possibly other members of the Fateh-110 family) is believed to use commercial GNSS systems to improve accuracy.

 Fateh Mobin

-In 2018, Iran unveiled the Fateh Mobin guidance kit, an upgrade for Fateh-110 missiles.
-According to Iranian Defence Minister Amir Hatami, it can be retrofitted to members of the Fateh-110 family up to the Zolfaghar.
-The Fateh Mobin is believed to be an infrared imaging sensor for terminal guidance.

-Fath-360 (BM-120)

-It was first shown in a military exhibition on August 21, 2020, under the name of Fath.
-In September 2022, Iran tested the Fath 360 (and its export model called BM-120), the downsized member of the Fateh ballistic missile family.
-The missile is 4 m long with a diameter of 30 cm, weighs from 850-1100 kg with a 150 kg warhead, and has an 80–100 km range; Its launch velocity is 3704 km/h, which increases to 5000 km/h by the time of impact.
-Two, four, or six-round canisters can be mounted on a truck-based launcher.
+The Fateh Mobin is an Iranian single-stage solid propelled Terminal Infrared homing dual surface-to-surface and anti-ship short-range ballistic missile.
+It was first unveiled on a military parade in Tehran on 13 August 2018.
+It is an upgraded version of the Fateh-110 with better guidance.
+The Iranians plan on using its guidance systems on the Zolfaghar (missile) which some sources suggest does have a poor guidance system.